-Pizza Artista opened on March 15, 2015, a fast-casual pizza concept that allows guests to create their own flavors in pizza.
+Pizza Artista opened in March 2015, a fast-casual pizza concept that allows guests to create their own flavors in pizza.
 With more than 70-plus ingredients and finishes to choose from, Pizza Artista offers a wide variety of pizza combinations.
 The pizzas are fast-fired over an open flame and most are served in about three and a half minutes after allowing all the wonderful fresh ingredients and flavors to blend together.

 Their traditional and whole wheat dough is made from scratch daily and aged to perfection for flavor and texture.
-For those with special needs, Pizza Artista offers vegan and gluten-free options.
+For those with dietary needs, Pizza Artista offers vegan and gluten-free options.
 All produce is fresh and their mozzarella, naturally smoked provolone, smoked Gouda and cheddar cheeses are 100 percent real cheese, all cut by hand daily.

-In addition, Pizza Artista offers specialty pizzas with a local flare, such as the Classic Cajun topped with andouille, tasso and sausage (their biggest seller) or The Boucherie filled with boudin, cracklin’ and Steen’s syrup.
+In addition, Pizza Artista offers specialty pizzas with a local flare, such as the Classic Cajun topped with andouille, tasso, and sausage (their biggest seller) or The Boucherie filled with boudin, cracklin’, and Steen’s syrup.

 “They’re just incredible pizzas,” McClaskey said.

-Seafood lovers will want to try the Seafood Sauce Piquant with crab, crawfish and Gulf shrimp.
-For a little of both worlds, there’s the Swamp Daddy, featuring all the Cajun meats as well as shrimp, crawfish and crab.
+Seafood lovers will want to try the Seafood Sauce Piquant with crab, crawfish, and Gulf shrimp.
+For a little of both worlds, there’s the Swamp Daddy, featuring all the Cajun meats as well as shrimp, crawfish, and crab.

-New pizzas designed by the chef are rolled out quarterly, such as the Fig & Awesome comprised of brie, fig, smoked tasso and provolone cheese.
+New pizzas designed by the chef are rolled out quarterly, such as the Fig & Awesome comprised of brie, fig, smoked tasso, and provolone cheese.
 The Caribbean mango chicken was a quarterly special that diners raved about and it eventually became part of the menu.